 Crock Asian Beef Roast

-Oh, speaking of long, slow cooking methods, before we let you go, we must remind you that there’s a fabulous promo happening right now on our Crock Cooker Menus.
+Oh, speaking of long, slow cooking methods, before we let you go, we must remind you that we have some fabulous Crock Cooker Menus.
 Grab the details here!